filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

 ---
 title: "Spin up a lite node"
 description: "A full-node is a Filecoin node that has access to the full feature set of the Filecoin network.
 However, full-nodes can be difficult to spin up and expensive to maintain.
 Lite-nodes are a simplified node option that allow developers to perform lightweight tasks on a local node.
 This page covers how to spin-up a lite nodeon your local machine."
 lead: "A full-node is a Filecoin node that has access to the full feature set of the Filecoin network.
 However, full-nodes can be difficult to spin up and expensive to maintain.
 Lite-nodes are a simplified node option that allow developers to perform lightweight tasks on a local node.
-This page covers how to spin-up a lite nodeon your local machine."
+This page covers how to spin-up a lite node on your local machine."
 draft: false
 images: []
 type: docs